Granada, Spain

 When we asked people living in Granada about club and activities where newcomers can meet others, they responded:

 "Expats in Granada can join a variety of clubs and activities, such as language exchange groups, hiking clubs, and book clubs.
 Expats can also meet people by attending local festivals, joining a gym, or taking classes at a local university.
 Additionally, many expats find it helpful to join online forums and social media groups dedicated to expats living in Granada.
-This can be a great way to meet people and learn more about the city," commented one expat who made the move to Granada.
+This can be a great way to meet people and learn more about the city," said one expat in Granada.

 What should I bring when moving to Granada?